 Armenia violates ceasefire with Azerbaijan 25 times

-Over the past 24 hours, Armenian armed forces have 25 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry said Nov.
-11.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 25 times, Trend reports referring to Azerbaijani Defense Ministry.

-Armenian armed forces were using heavy machine guns.
+The Armenian armed forces were using sniper rifles.